ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 ```
 See that I included the rare gems on the call?
 Well, the JSON view will iterate each Miner on @miners and that could cause some serious N+1 Query issues, so always bear that in mind!

-Of course, this is a straightforward use, it can be much more complex and useful if you want and need!
+Of course, this is a straightforward use; it can be much more complex and useful if you want and need it.
 Just like ERB templates for HTML, JBuilder supports partials and layouts to keep your JSON views DRYer.
 You can extract shared structures (for example, a miner’s base attributes) into `_miner.json.jbuilder` partials, then reuse them with `json.partial!` across endpoints, just as you’d render partials in traditional Rails views.
 This is indeed really convenient for maintaining consistency across index/show endpoints or versioned APIs.
 Combined with Rails’ conventional file lookup (automagically using `show.json.jbuilder` for `GET /miners/1`), you get a clean separation of concerns without sacrificing flexibility.

 Now that we have this new tool in our toobox let's improve our views!